Restoration Recovery outpatient addiction treatment logo

 The industrial and manufacturing workforce patient

 Bradley County has been an industrial and manufacturing hub for decades, and a huge share of our Cleveland patients come from that workforce.
 The story is often the same: a work injury, a surgery, or a chronic-pain issue led to a legitimate opioid prescription; the prescription stopped or the prescribing doctor retired; physical dependence was already there.
-For the manufacturing workers, line workers, maintenance teams, tradespeople, and warehouse and logistics staff who make up Cleveland's economic backbone, the question isn't whether treatment is worth doing — it's whether treatment is compatible with showing up to a shift on Monday morning.
+For the manufacturing workers, line workers, maintenance teams, tradespeople, and warehouse and logistics staff who make up Cleveland's economic backbone, the real question is whether treatment fits around a Monday-morning shift.
 Outpatient MAT is built specifically for that.
-One half-day for the first visit, 15 to 30 minutes for follow-ups, and most of those can move to telehealth.
+One half-day for the first visit, 30 to 45 minutes for follow-ups, and most of those can move to telehealth.
 Your supervisor doesn't have to know; your coworkers don't have to know.

 The multi-county commuter